Email Connected Service

 Extract Text as HTML

-Option to be respected in parsing mail body.
+Option to be respected in parsing the mail body.

 Disabled by default

-• if "Extract Text as HTML" option and "Rich Text Editor" for mapped "Body" field are enabled - html version of email will be taken
+• If the "Extract Text as HTML" option and "Rich Text Editor" for the mapped "Body" field are enabled, the HTML version of the email will be taken

-• if "Extract Text as HTML" option is disabled, plain text version of email will be used
+• If the "Extract Text as HTML" option is disabled, the plain text version of the email will be used

 Enable Comment Replies

-Option that defines whether comments and replies will be a part of synchronization.
+An option that defines whether comments and replies will be a part of synchronisation.

 Disabled by default

-Original sender can create new comment via mailbox by Replying to the message(s) received against the item
+The original sender can create a new comment via the mailbox by replying to the message(s) received against the item

 Trim Signature in Comments

-Option that defines if signature will be visible in comments to be created via email.
+An option that defines if the signature will be visible in comments when created via email.
+Disabled by default

 Item Reply Email Template